gretchenriggs/Nature...Or-Not-/README.md

 <img src="images/cnn_arch_pt1.png" width=85% height=85% alt="CNN Architecture gif"/>
 <img src="images/cnn_arch_pt2.png" width=120 height=255 alt="CNN Architecture gif"/>

-My CNN starts of with Input Layer being convolved with 32-3x3 filters to create 32 feature maps.
+My CNN starts of with Input Layer being convolved with 32-3x3 filters in the CNN's first convolutional layer to create 32 feature maps.
+The activation function RELU (Rectified Linear Unit), which takes any negative values and maps them to 0, is then applied.
 These feature maps are then convolved again with another set of 32-3x3 filters, creating an additional 32 feature maps.
+This is followed by another application of RELU.

-Next the feature maps are desampled using MaxPooling, which uses a 2x2 filter that takes the Max pixel value of the 4 pixels included in each computation over the feature maps.
-This reduces the spatial size of the representation and also prevents overfitting.
+Next, the feature maps are desampled using MaxPooling, which uses a 2x2 filter that takes the Max pixel value of the 4 pixels included in each computation over the feature maps.
+This reduces the spatial size of the representation by 75% and also prevents overfitting.

+I follow the MaxPooling with a Dropout of 0.5, which consists of randomly setting 50% of the input units to 0 at each update.
+This also helps in preventing overfitting.

+Another convolutional layer comes next, using a filter size of 3x3, but this time applying 64 filter values, creating 64 feature maps.

 Batch Size = 32<br>
 Number of Epochs = 20 - Iterations of Forward and Back Propagations<br>